AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java with version `17` or above installed in your Computer.
 Java is the platform that we use to run our application.
-You can clck the following link to download the platform and install it by double clicking the downloaded file and follow the installation guide<br>
+You can click the following link to download the platform and install it by double-clicking the downloaded file and follow the installation guide<br>
    **window users:** You can download your JDK platform [here](https://www.oracle.com/java/technologies/downloads/?er=221886#jdk25-windowshttps://www.java.com/en/download/manual.jsp)
    **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).